-Originating as the Spinning Wild Mouse, essentially a typical wild mouse coaster with cars that could freely spin at certain points in the track, the Spinning Coaster has expanded to include more unique and less-mouse like layouts.
-The cars have also changed, from all riders facing one direction, to riders facing opposite directions, to riders facing each other.
+Originating as the spinning Wild Mouse, essentially a typical wild mouse coaster with cars that could freely spin at certain points in the track, the Spinning Coaster has expanded to include more unique and less-mouse like layouts.
+The cars have also changed, from all riders facing one direction, to riders facing opposite directions or facing each other.

 Maurer came up with a one-off variation of their spinning coaster in 2001, that is essentially a clone of the Intamin Twist and Turn coaster (see below).
 Twistrix at Drievliet Family Park in the Netherlands is an extremely family-friendly variation with a basic layout that features gentle inclines and a powered train with eight cars of two-person spinning seats.

 Mack Rides debuted this coaster type in the form of Euro Mir in 1997 at their own Europa Park in Germany.
 Things fell silent for the Mack spinning coaster after the model debut, but recently have re-invigorated the type by adding features like elevator lifts, as well as launches and inversions on their Xtreme Spinning Coasters like Time Traveler at Silver Dollar City in Missouri, USA.
 They differ from all the other spinning coasters here as the ride comprises of trains of spinning cars, rather than individual cars.
 The four seater cars can have riders face one other or sit back-to-back, so at certain points in the ride you’ll get to see other riders.